Psychoeducational Evaluations: A comprehensive psycho-educational evaluation will provide information regarding

 Admissions Evaluations: Admissions testing for independent schools.

-(Every effort will be made to provideAdmissions Evaluations within five business days, andComprehensive Evaluations within ten business days.)
+(Every effort will be made to provideAdmissions Evaluations within five business days, andComprehensive Evaluations within fifteen business days.)

 Parent Training and Coaching: Parent training involves teaching parents and caregivers how to increase desirable child behavior,